Getting started¶

 Docker installation¶

-This procedure requires that Docker is installed on your computer.
+This procedure requires that Docker Engine is installed on your computer.

 -